Franciscus Verellen: Career

 After doctoral studies at the University of Oxford and the École pratique des Hautes Études (Sorbonne), Franciscus Verellen taught Chinese religions and Oriental Humanities at the École pratique des Hautes Études (1986–87) and Columbia University (1987–91).
 In 1991 he joined the École française d’Extrême-Orient (French School of Asian Studies) where he occupied the chair in History of Daoism from 2002 to 2021.
 Verellen founded and headed the School's Taipei Center (1992–95) and later directed the Hong Kong Center (2000-4 and 2014–21).
 He was Director of the École française d’Extrême-Orient from 2004 to 2014 and served as a board member or advisor to various French and European institutions, including Campus France and the Expert Advisory Group “Horizon 2020” to the European Commission (2013–18).

-Franciscus Verellen held visiting appointments at the University of Princeton, the University of California at Berkeley, and the Chinese University of Hong Kong.
-He was Distinguished Visiting professor at McMaster University, Ontario, Princeton University Stewart Lecturer in the Humanities, and Edwin C. and Elizabeth A. Whitehead Fellow, Institute for Advanced Study, Princeton.
-Verellen is a Senior Research Fellow at the Institute of Chinese Studies, Chinese University of Hong Kong, a Fellow of the Wissenschaftskolleg zu Berlin, and a Life Member (Visiting Fellow in 2022) of Clare Hall, University of Cambridge.
+Franciscus Verellen was a visiting professor at Princeton, Berkeley, and Hong Kong.
+He was Distinguished Visiting Professor at McMaster University, Ontario, Princeton University Visiting Fellow and Stewart Lecturer in the Humanities, Edwin C. and Elizabeth A. Whitehead Fellow, Institute for Advanced Study, Princeton, a Fellow of the Wissenschaftskolleg zu Berlin, and a Visiting Fellow of Clare Hall, University of Cambridge.
+Verellen is a Life Member of the Institute of Chinese Studies, The Chinese University of Hong Kong, and of Clare Hall, Cambridge.

 Recognition

-Franciscus Verellen was elected to the Académie des Inscriptions et Belles-Lettres in 2008.
+Franciscus Verellen was elected to the Académie des Inscriptions et Belles-Lettres in 2008 and served as its president in 2025.
 He was decorated with the French Légion d’honneur (2009) and Palmes académiques (2020) and received the Association of American Publishers (2005) and American Academy of Religion Awards for Excellence (2007).
-Verellen was made an Officer of the Royal Order of Cambodia (2007) and awarded the Medal of Sahametrei (2018) for contributions to the conservation of Angkor made as Director of the École française d’Extrême-Orient.
+Verellen was made an Officer of the Royal Order of Cambodia (2007) and awarded the Medal of Sahametrei (2018) for his contributions to the conservation of Angkor made as Director of the École française d’Extrême-Orient.

 Research overview

 Verellen's research centers on the belief system, text traditions, and ritual practices of medieval Daoism.
-His recent work explores the breakup of the Tang empire (618-907) and China's transition to its early modern era under the late Tang and Five Dynasties (907-65), with particular attention to religious and intellectual responses to dynastic change.
+His recent work explores the breakup of the Tang empire (618-907) and China's transition to its early modern era under the late Tang and Five Dynasties (907-65), with particular attention to religious responses to dynastic change.
 Beside the records of official historiography and canonical sources, Verellen's analysis draws extensively on lay religious writings, private memoirs, and informal literature.